Azure/azure-kusto-microhack/README.md

 #### Task 8: Detect anomalies in the tip amount
 Write a query to draw anomaly chart for the tip amount in the month of July 2021.
+Hint 1: make-series for the average tip amount, with 1 h steps Hint 2: Use series_decompose_anomalies with this series and parameter of 5 (sensitivity level)

 #### Task 9: Let's **join** the party
 The taxi rides  table has a field of Payment_type.
 This is a numeric code signifying how the passenger paid for the trip.
 There is another table (payment_type_lookup) which contains mapping between the numeric code and the description of the payment type.

 To start with, take 10 records and use leftouter join to merge the rows of the two tables to form a new table, by matching values of the payment code column.

 What is the most common method of payment for rides?
 Credit cards or cash?
 What does it look like over time?